wzacs1/BioinfWorkshop/Workthroughs/Part1-3_CHPCandLinuxContinued.md

 ls -l ~/
 ```

-It's notable to mention that making a bunch of softlinks around your data is not a good habit.
+Making a bunch of softlinks around your data is generally not a good habit.
 It's often tempting for beginners especially, but the problem is that these links are relative filepaths and we want to generally use absolute paths for better documentation, and especially as a beginner it is good to understand the structure of your environment and not rely on links that give appearances of being elsewhere too much.
 I'm comfortable doing this for scratch space because it is, by definition, temporary file space so any references to it will not last anyways.

 ### Interactive Versus Submitted/Batch Jobs and The Slurm Scheduler

-Currently, we are running an interactive session on a compute node (if you use `srun` command).
+Currently, we are running an interactive session on a compute node (if you used `salloc` command).
 This is actually a managed job itself that provisioned resources, but gives you a shell to interactively type command and view the output.
-Notice how we add `/bin/bash` to specify the bash shell.
 Interactive sessions are very helpful of course, particularly for development purposes.
 However, I think it's fair to say this is not really the intended method of interacting with a HPC cluster like CHPC.
 Generally, if you can do it in an interactive session, you can likely accomplish the computing needed on your desktop or laptop.
 Most computing that actually requires HPC resources is going to take awhile or just generally won't be amenable to interactive sessions.
 There are a number of situations where you really just need one big computer for a bit and interactive sessions might be a good fit.
-Somewhat surprising, anecdotally, it seems methods for interactive sessions are actually increasing, but still mostly we should have the mentality to do our computing with submitted jobs, aka ""**batch**" jobs, when possible.
+Somewhat surprising, anecdotally, it seems methods for interactive sessions are actually increasing, but still mostly we should have the mentality to do our computing with submitted jobs, aka "**batch**" jobs, when possible.
 - Batch scripts: Submitted, or non-interactive job scripts.

 There's also a big advantage to batch scripts over interactive.
 The job script itself serves as your documentation, whereas with interactive sessions you'll either need some kind of notebook, or copy-paste to your markdown (jupyter notebooks or markdown in atom for our class).